ropats16/Arweave-Resources/README.md

-# Arweave-India-July-2023
+# Arweave-Resources
-A collection of links of projects, profiles and tools discussed in the workshop
+A collection of links of learning resources, tools, projects and more.

 ## Links for understanding Arweave (Concepts and doubts discussed in the event).